BitGnat/bx.bitnats/README.md

 ⦻ bx.bitnats are ordinal inscriptions on Bitcoin
 ⦻ bx.bitnats inscriptions are on-chain claims to Bitcoin block data
 ⦻ bx.bitnats blocks become available to claim each time a Bitcoin block is mined
-⦻ bx.bitnats traits are derived from ...
+⦻ bx.bitnats are derived from Digital Matter Theory [DMT](https://digital-matter-theory.gitbook.io/digital-matter-theory)
 ⦻ bx.bitnats are ...

 ## collection